 Nutrition based on the Nordic diet

-The emphasis for more food to come from the wild countryside is reasonable too.
+The emphasis on more food to come from the wild countryside is reasonable too.
 Such plants are usually more nutrient-dense since they contain higher amounts of vitamins, minerals, and secondary plant metabolites than conventionally grown plants.

 Among these are vitamin C, E, phenols, and other compounds that increase the antioxidant level in plants.
 Antioxidants are molecules that have a neat little property.
 They prevent oxidation of other molecules.

 Furthermore, meat from wild animals and fowl has less fat and a healthier fatty acid composition in general.
 This fatty acid composition includes more PUFAs and less saturated fats, compared to conventionally raised animals.